danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **The Kafka Streams `KStream` abstraction** represents an unbounded stream of records.
 - **The Kafka Streams `KTable` abstraction** represents a changelog stream, where each record represents an update.
 - **The Kafka Streams `GlobalKTable` abstraction** represents a fully replicated, non-partitioned changelog stream.
+- Use KStream when you need to process each record independently, perform stateless transformations, or handle unbounded data.
+- Use KTable when you need to perform aggregations, joins, or maintain a materialized view of the latest values for each key.

 ### KSQL:
 - **ksqlDB simplifies stream processing applications** on Kafka by allowing developers to write SQL queries.
 Key use cases include materialized caches, streaming ETL, and event-driven microservices.